Healthy Pumpkin Bread

 • No added sugar.
 This bread is naturally sweetened with nothing refined.

 • 100% flourless.
-By using oat flour, we skip the need for any white or whole wheat flour.
+By using oat flour, I skip the need for any white or whole wheat flour.

-• Low calorie.
-Pumpkin bread uses an entire 15 oz can of pumpkin puree.
+• A whole can of pumpkin!
+My pumpkin bread uses an entire 15-ounce can of pumpkin puree.
 This keeps the calories low and minimal fat used.

 • Pefect texture and flavor.
 The texture is super moist and tender, and it has a naturally sweet pumpkin flavor.
 It’s healthy enough to enjoy a slice for breakfast or a cheeky slice (or two) for dessert (my family does this!).